Naotsun19B/TranslationToolkit-Document/README.md

   Added translation engine for Microsoft Translator

 - (2022/01/18) v1.2
-  Changed to save the changes in the editor environment settings to the ini file under the Saved folder.
+  Changed to save the changes in the editor environment settings to the ini file under the Saved folder

 - (2021/12/13) v1.1
-  Supported to use the minimum functions even in versions prior to UE 4.25(It is not supported in the marketplace, so you will need to downgrade manually.)
+  Supported to use the minimum functions even in versions prior to UE 4.25(It is not supported in the marketplace, so you will need to downgrade manually)
   Pop-up window size can now be specified from editor preferences

 - (2021/11/06) v1.0